yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-008_Product_Image_Display.md

 ---

 ## ✅ Expected Result

-- All product images are loaded correctly
+All product images are loaded correctly
-- No broken or missing images are displayed